huggingface/datasets/datasets/textvqa/README.md

 ### Data Instances

 A typical sample mainly contains the question in `question` field, an image object in `image` field, OpenImage image id in `image_id` and lot of other useful metadata.
 10 answers per questions are contained in the `answers` attribute.
+For test set, 10 empty strings are contained in the `answers` field as the answers are not available for it.

 An example look like below: